fedosejev/react-essentials/README.md

 ### I get `SyntaxError: .../app.js: Unexpected token` when I run `gulp` command.
 What should I do?

 This is due to some breaking changes made in `babelify` version 7.
-The book uses `babelify` version __6__ - if you choose to use version 6 as well then you should not see that error message.
-In order to install version 6 [do the following](https://github.com/fedosejev/react-essentials/blob/master/updates.md#chapter-1-page-14).
+The book uses `babelify` version __6__ - if you choose to use version 6 as well then please [do the following](https://github.com/fedosejev/react-essentials/blob/master/updates.md#chapter-1-page-14).

 If you choose to use `babelify` version __7__, then please see [this comment](https://github.com/fedosejev/react-essentials/issues/21#issuecomment-160316774).